 Ruffwear pays close attention to detail and uses high quality products to ensure that, in an emergency or daily life, this canine PFD will not fail.
 Reflective trim and a light and a leash loop are just a few more ways to show that Ruffwear was serious about safety and functionality when designing the Float Coat.

 Hank could spend all day in his Float Coat and he can swim easily and comfortably, as the coat does not restrict any range of motion.
 We got the yellow color, which is great for visibility and brings out the color in Hank’s eyes.
+Also make sure that you are using the right footwear when sailing as that’s absolutely crucial.
+I found this superb supplier of women’s sailing boots recently and they are just amazing, so see there for the best sailing boots for women or men.

 If you and your dog are water-sports addicts or adventurers, you should definitely be able to justify spending $80 that could potentially save your dog’s life one day.
 You won’t be disappointed if you pick up a Float Coat for your dog and he or she will thank you later in forms of sweet slobbery kisses.
 Be sure to check out Ruffwear for sweaters, leashes, travel gear, beds, and much much more!